Frightened Rabbit

-Frightened Rabbit were a Scottish indie rock band from Selkirk, formed in 2003.
+Frightened Rabbit was a Scottish indie rock band from Selkirk, formed in 2003.
 Initially a solo project for vocalist and guitarist Scott Hutchison, the final lineup of the band consisted of Hutchison, his brother Grant (drums), Billy Kennedy (guitar, bass), Andy Monaghan (guitar, keyboards), and Simon Liddell (guitar).
-From 2004, the band were based in Glasgow.
+Since 2004, the band was based in Glasgow.

 Frightened Rabbit's first studio album, Sing the Greys, was recorded by the Hutchison brothers and Billy Kennedy, released on independent label Hits the Fan in 2006.
-The band subsequently signed to Fat Cat Records, in 2007, and shortly after recorded their second album The Midnight Organ Fight (2008).
-The album was released to strongly positive reviews and extensive touring, with guitarist and keyboardist Andy Monaghan joining the band to flesh-out its live performances.
+The band subsequently signed to Fat Cat Records, in 2007, and shortly after recorded their second album The Midnight Organ Fight (2008) while guitarist and keyboardist Andy Monaghan joined.

-The band's third studio album, The Winter of Mixed Drinks, was released in 2010, with former Make Model guitarist Gordon Skene joining the band for its accompanying tour.
-Frightened Rabbit signed to Atlantic Records later that year, and issued two EPs, A Frightened Rabbit EP (2011) and State Hospital (EP) (2012), before the release of its fourth studio album, Pedestrian Verse in 2013.
-A critical and commercial success in the UK, the album peaked at number nine on the UK Albums Chart, with additional guitarist Simon Liddell joining the band on its subsequent tour.
+The band's third studio album, The Winter of Mixed Drinks, was released in 2010, with guitarist Gordon Skene joining the band.
+Frightened Rabbit signed to Atlantic Records later that year, and issued two EPs, A Frightened Rabbit EP (2011) and State Hospital (EP) (2012).
+Their fourth studio album, Pedestrian Verse (2013) peaked at number nine on the UK Albums Chart, with additional guitarist Simon Liddell joining the band.

-Disillusioned from touring, Scott Hutchison, Monaghan, and Liddell recorded a studio album without the band, entitled Owl John (2014).
-Gordon Skene departed from the band in early 2014, and the band recorded Painting of a Panic Attack the following year with producer Aaron Dessner (The National), in New York, with Liddell joining the band as a full contributing member.
+Scott Hutchison, Monaghan, and Liddell recorded a self-titled album Owl John (2014) together while Gordon Skene departed from the band.
+In 2015, the reconvened group recorded Painting of a Panic Attack with producer Aaron Dessner (The National), in New York, with Liddell joining the band as a full contributing member.

-Scott Hutchison died in May 2018 after going missing.
+Scott Hutchison died by suicide in May 2018.
+The remaining members stated that Frightened Rabbit "no longer exists", although some music from the album that was in progress when Hutchison died may be released in the future.
 In December 2018 the remaining members of the band played together for the first time since Hutchison's death, at a charity gig in Glasgow with special guests performing vocals.
-The band have said that Frightened Rabbit "no longer exists" without Scott Hutchison, although some music from the album that was in progress when Hutchison died may be released in the future.

 History

 Formation and first years (2003–2006)

 In 2003, vocalist and guitarist Scott Hutchison used the name Frightened Rabbit, which came from a name his mother gave him in his youth due to his chronic shyness, as a stage moniker for his solo shows.
 The project became a full-fledged band with the addition of his brother Grant Hutchison on drums in 2004, and guitarist Billy Kennedy in 2006.
-During early shows, the band would give out their email address for those interested in receiving a free demo.
-After a time during which few demos were sent out, Scott said that he would send out biscuits with the music, which led to a rise in requests for the demo.
-This led to a lasting impression with the recipients.
+Hutchinson would send out CD-R's of recordings adding biscuits to the packaging to make an impression.